UKnoWhatImSayin?: Critical reception

-U Know What I'm Sayin? was met with widespread critical acclaim.
+UKnoWhatImSayin? was met with widespread critical acclaim.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 83, based on 21 reviews.
 Aggregator AnyDecentMusic? gave it 7.9 out of 10, based on their assessment of the critical consensus.

 In his review for Q, Rupert Howe praised the album, writing, "Uknowhatimsayin¿ is Brown's most compelling set to date, but still boasts the wild-eyed, synaptic rush that made his earlier works so arresting".
 Andy Cowan of Mojo gave the album a favorable review, writing, "It's avowedly less manic, but Uknowhatimsayin¿ still cuts deep".
 In the review for AllMusic, Andy Kellman noted the more restrained mood of the album; "Danny Brown took his bats grotesquerie to its highest level yet with Atrocity Exhibition.
 Concurrent with his divergent pursuits and evolving public image ... the rapper dials back a bit with his follow-up and second Warp LP".
 Jayson Greene of Pitchfork saying "There is no moment where Brown grabs your lapels and demands you to feel what he's feeling, whatever it may be.
 He has called uknowhatimsayin¿ his 'standup comedy album', and the mastery on display is that of the comic going out there and killing.
 But the best-loved and most enduring comedians left their own blood out on the stage, too".
 Danny Schwartz of Rolling Stone said, "uknowhatimsayin¿ succeeds as a kind of high-wire act that balances Brown's folk hero status against his documentarian sensibilities, tragedy against comedy, bluster against self-mockery.
 It's shorter than his previous albums, and also lean in a way that few other rappers could replicate.
 Five albums in, he remains a singular talent who only needs a few short words to tell a good story".
 Writing for HipHopDX, Scott Glaysher believed that the album "could and should be considered one of Danny's strongest projects to date.
 Q-Tip's musical guidance (including making it a simple 11-song tracklist) plays a major role, but a lot of redeeming qualities on this album are a testament to Danny's artistry".

 The Guardian's critic Ben Beaumont-Thomas said, "As a whole it's slightly too laid back to match the masterpiece status of 2016's Atrocity Exhibition, but Brown is still leaving encrusted marks on the hall of fame".
 Writing for NME, Dhruva Balram stated, "Where his previous projects felt sprawling, uknowhatimsayin¿ succeeds in feeling compact while delivering a powerful project that is expertly produced and concisely executed".
 Calum Slingerland of Exclaim! wrote, "It's Brown's pen game and ear for production that carry the album's comedic spirit, anchored by technical and stylistic changes".